HelixOriginator/HelixOriginator/README.md

  👋 Hi, I’m Kallol Chakrabarti
- Kallol Chakrabarti is an Indian independent researcher known for policy innovation, transparent research, and interdisciplinary frameworks such as the Helix Doctrine and founder of Docu Helix and Helix Originator.
+Kallol Chakrabarti is an Independent Researcher, Helix Originator, and Founder of Docu Helix.

+He is among the most downloaded independent researchers on Zenodo, with around 3,100 total downloads across major academic platforms.

+On SSRN, he ranks in the top 7.5% of authors globally with 465+ downloads, reflecting strong readership and engagement with his interdisciplinary research.
 My research has been downloaded over 3050 times across platforms including Zenodo (2245) , SSRN (465) Figshare( 70+) OSF ( 55)
 Ranked in the top 8 % of over 2.3 million authors worldwide on SSRN (Social Science Research Network), based on author impact and readership statistics.
  I filed a provisional patent (No. 202411090481, Indian Patent Office, 21/11/2024), advancing novel concepts eligible for international protection via the PCT system.